Scorpy-37/Kick.com-PythonChatReader/README.txt

 - Do I need to credit you?
 No...
 Unless you want to.

-- I want to read and send messages using the API, what projects do that?
-I have linked a working async API wrapper for kick.com at the bottom of this file, check it out if you want.

 - Can I install this script as a package using PIP?
 No, I cannot be bothered to find a way to make this into a PIP package, you can only use this by downloading the project files and modifying the script.py file.

 - Is this a virus?
 No, but good that you're being cautious.
-For your own safety make sure to review this script (and any script you get in the future) to make sure it won't perform malicious actions on your device.
+For your own safety make sure to review this script (and any script you get in the future) to make sure it won't perform malicious actions on your device, especially if you accidentally got it from someone who isn't me (Scorp).
 Stay safe out there!